alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ### TL;DR

+Implementation of Bloom filter in Scala.
 [The source code on github][github-source]
 The fastest implementation for JVM. _[(Take me straight to the benchmarks)](#benchmarks)_
-Zero allocation and highly optimized code
+Zero-allocation and highly optimized code
 No memory limits, therefore no limits to the number of elements and false positive rate.
-Extendable - plug-in any hash algorithm or element type to hash.
+Extendable: plug-in any hash algorithm or element type to hash.
 Yes, it uses `sun.misc.unsafe` :blush:

 ### Intro